binduwavell/gov/bylaws.md

 ## Who Can Join [membership]

-Anyone can join our organization.
-There is no minimum experience level or expected contribution level to become a non-voting member of the organization.
+Anyone who wants to contribute to the community can join our organization.
+There is no minimum experience level required to join, so your contribution can be either technical or not.
 To become a voting member you will need to spend time making significant contributions to a committee (see [voting members][votingEligibility]).

 For specific details about how to add yourself to the member roster, see the web site.